30 ingenious ways to use baking soda

 17. Deodorize your cat’s litter box by covering the bottom of the [clean] box and adding litter as usual.

 18. Deodorize footwear by sprinkling a bit of baking soda inside.
-Shake them out before wearing.
+Shake them out before wearing them.

 20. Keep your cut flowers fresh longer by adding 1 teaspoon baking soda to the water in your vase.